Chocolate Chip Pumpkin Muffins

 - Pumpkin Spice Flavoring or Ginger Oil – While optional, a small amount of pumpkin spice or ginger oil adds a big amount of fall flavor.
 If you don’t have either of these on hand, you can use vanilla bean paste (or extract) instead.

-- Sugars – You’ll need granulated sugar, dark brown sugar (I prefer the rich, molasses flavor of dark brown sugar, but feel free to substitute light brown sugar if you’d like), and Demerara sugar, for creating the crunchy tops.
+- Sugars – Demerara sugar is a partially refined sugar similar to Turbinado sugar or Sugar in the Raw.
+The golden color, caramel flavor, and larger sugar crystals add a lovely finishing touch to muffins, hand pies, and shortbread cookies.
+You’ll also need granulated sugar and dark brown sugar (I prefer the rich, molasses flavor of dark brown sugar, but feel free to substitute light brown sugar if you’d like) to make the muffin batter.

-- Milk Chocolate Chips – I love the combination of milk chocolate and pumpkin, but you can swap milk for dark chocolate if you prefer less sweetness.
-Be sure to reserve a few pices of chocolate for the tops of the muffins.
+- Milk Chocolate Chips – I’ve tested this recipe with milk chocolate chips and chopped milk chocolate—both work, but I especially like pressing chunks of milk chocolate into the tops of the muffins for big, melty pools of chocolate.
+And while I love the combination of milk chocolate and pumpkin, you can swap milk for dark chocolate or another type of chocolate if you’d like.
+Be sure to reserve a few pieces of chocolate or chips for the tops of the muffins.

 Sugar or No Sugar?

-I prefer bakery-style muffins with crunchy tops, so I vote for Demerara sugar!
-(Another coarse sugar, like Sugar in the Raw or Turbinado sugar, will also work.)
+I prefer bakery-style muffins with crunchy tops, so I vote for Demerara sugar, or another coarse brown sugar.
 However, you can skip the sprinkle of sugar if you like your muffins with soft, smooth tops.

-Use silicone muffin liners!
-The second best option is a silicone muffin pan.
+- Use silicone muffin liners.
+I prefer to bake in silicone muffin cups, but the second best option is a silicone muffin pan.
 Paper liners will also work in a pinch.
 One thing I do not recommend is an unlined metal tin, unless you want to spend a lot of time prying the muffins from the pan.

 Pumpkin Muffins